dewarim/cinnamon/docs/install/v2/server/deploy.md

 ### cinnamon_config.xml

-The main [Cinnamon configuration file](../configure/config.md) has its own page which explain all the settings.
+The main [Cinnamon configuration file](configure.md) has its own page which explain all the settings.
 You need to edit the file to supply the correct connection parameters for the database and to tell Cinnamon where to store data and index files.

 ### logback.xml

 Cinnamon uses [Logback](http://logback.qos.ch/) as its main logging framework.
-Copy Server/logback.example.xml to logback.xml.
+Copy Server/logback.example.xml to cinnamon-system/logback.xml if you are building from source, otherwise use the logback.xml from the binary package download.

 To change the logging level or enable/disable certain logging behaviours, edit this file.
 Activating all log options on debug level will create *very* large log files (GBytes) in short time,